 - Level 1 valuation based on quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 valuation techniques based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3 valuation techniques using inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-As at December 31, 2016, the Company's Investment on the consolidated statement of financial position was recorded at level 1 with a fair value of \$7,320 (2015 - \$nil).
+As at December 31, 2017, the Company's Investment on the consolidated statement of financial position was recorded at level 1 with a fair value of \$5,339 (December 31, 2016 - \$7,320).

 Impairment of non-financial assets